 There is something incredibly important that people sometimes forget.
 You are NOT your target market.
 Your target market is a specific group of people that have a problem your business can solve.
 At one point in your life, maybe you were your target market and couldn’t find the right company.
 But now you are the right company!

 Keep in mind that you may offer the exact same product as a competitor.
 But simultaneously both of you have completely different target markets.
 And that’s ok!

 For example, TunnelBear and NordVPN both offer VPN services.
 TunnelBear’s branding is cute, colorful, and fun.
 But NordVPN has a toned-down, more serious brand for their service.
 Both use excellent branding for the same basic business.
 But they have different branding because they have different target markets.
 Both types of branding work well for what they offer.

 It’s fine if your branding doesn’t match your competitors.
 It shouldn’t.
 Your branding belongs to you.

 3. Visual elements shape the subconscious message

 You might use different fonts for body text, accent fonts, and headers.
-For the headers this website, we chose Raleway: since it is a modern sans serif looking font.
+For the headers on this website, we chose Raleway: since it is a modern sans serif-looking font.
 The W is “unique” which we like because we are a web-based company and W comes up a lot.